Victor Lardent

 Victor Lardent (1905–1968) was a British advertising designer and draftsman at The Times in London.
-He created the typeface Times New Roman under the artistic direction of Stanley Morison in 1931, which is commonly used in Microsoft Word.
+In 1931, under the artistic direction of Stanley Morison, he created the typeface Times New Roman, which is commonly used in Microsoft Word.

 Career

 Lardent worked as a draftsman in the publicity department of The Times newspaper.
 His specialism was creating lettering art for advertisers in The Times who did not have an advertising agency, and he was talented at drawing in pen and using an airbrush.